tbauriedel/ansible-collection-influxdb2/README.md

 | Rocky        | 9            |

 ## Contribution
-Not all components of the go-graphite project are currently managed with that collection.
+Not all components of InfluxDB are currently managed with that collection.
 Also not every configuration possibility are implemented for the already existing roles.

-New stuff will be added setp by step, wgen the need arises.
+New stuff will be added step by step, when the need arises.
-If you want to use this ansible collection but something is missing, you are welcome to create a PR with the necessary settings!
+If you want to use this ansible collection but something is missing, you are welcome to create an issue or PR with the necessary settings!